 - 2.1 The Housing Act 1985 applies with regard to the management of Council housing.
 The relationship with tenants is set out in our Tenancy Agreement.
-This details the rights and responsibilities of both parties including those obligations relating to the termination of a tenancy. - 2.2 Other legislation is also relevant to the safety of our properties (e.g. gas, electrical and water safety) as well as construction/design and management regulations are all applicable in the context of inspecting and undertaking works to void properties. - 2.3 The policy enables compliance with the mandatory Decent Homes Standard and the consumer Home Standard set out by the Regulator of Social Housing (RSH).
-This legislation and standards cover what social landlords should be achieving in all their properties in respect of decency, modernisation, repair and safety. - 2.4 The Neighbourhood and Community Standard which also forms part of the regulatory framework for social housing is also relevant to how the Council manages and re-lets its properties and in what standard. - 2.5 Following publication of the Social Housing White Paper in late 2020, the Social Housing Regulation Bill is currently on its way through Parliament at the point of review and update to this policy and has been taken into account.
-It is expected to become law in 2023 and once implemented, this will impact the regulatory framework for social housing and introduces a new proactive, consumer regulation regime focussed on meeting the needs of tenants.
-One aim of the legislation and regime is to ensure that providers of social housing, such as the Council, keep its properties and estates safe and clean. - 2.6 These new standards are there to ensure people feel safe and secure in their homes, can get problems fixed before they spiral out of control, and see exactly how good their landlord is performing giving tenants a stronger voice.
-Of the seven chapters within the White Paper, several are particularly relevant to the aims of this policy: - o To be safe in your home (Chapter 1) - o To know how your landlord is performing (Chapter 2) - o To have your complaints deal with promptly and fairly (Chapter 3) - o To have a good quality home and neighbourhood to live in (Chapter 6)
+This details the rights and responsibilities of both parties including those obligations relating to the termination of a tenancy. - 2.2 Other legislation is also relevant to the safety of our properties (e.g. gas, electrical and water safety) as well as construction/design and management regulations are all applicable in the context of inspecting and undertaking works to void properties. - 2.3 The policy enables compliance with the mandatory Decent Homes Standard and the consumer Safety and Quality Standard set out by the Regulator of Social Housing (RSH).
+This legislation and standards cover what social landlords should be achieving in all their properties in respect of decency, modernisation, repair and safety. - 2.4 Under the Safety and Quality Standard Registered providers must ensure that tenants' homes meet the standard set out in section five of the Government's Decent Homes Guidance and continue to maintain their homes to at least this standard unless exempted by the regulator.

-- 2.7 As part of the new consumer regulation regime, from April 2023, the RSH is introducing a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
-These measure include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance which will include transferring or new tenants coming into a previously void property. - Our voids management policy and subsequent performance have the potential to directly or indirectly impact on almost all of these TSMs.
-The measures are set out in Annex 1. - 2.9 The new TSMs will form part of the key benchmark for all major registered providers of social housing including MDH.
-The emphasis behind these measures is clearly on tenant experience or satisfaction and how tenants believe we are performing alongside management information on repairs, safety, complaints and anti-social behaviour which have been reflected in this policy. - 2.10 There is no TSM on void turnaround times or overall occupancy rates and taking into account the new focus of the regulatory regime we must work within has required a shift away from a more singular, historic focus on minimising void turnaround times and letting to a minimum legal standard only. - 2.11 Our recently adopted Housing Strategy (2021-25) encompasses many of these requirements setting out specific objectives and targets.
+- 2.5 As part of the new consumer regulation regime, from April 2023, the RSH is introducing a series of 22 mandatory Tenant Satisfaction Measures (TSMs) creating a new system for assessing how well social housing landlords in England are doing at providing good quality homes and services.
+These measure include those applicable directly to building safety as well as those based on tenant perception surveys setting out tenants views on our performance which will include transferring or new tenants coming into a previously void property. - 2.6 Our voids management policy and subsequent performance have the potential to directly or indirectly impact on almost all of these TSMs.
+The measures are set out in Annex 1. - 2.7 There is no TSM on void turnaround times or overall occupancy rates and taking into account the new focus of the regulatory regime we must work within has required a shift away from a more singular, historic focus on minimising void turnaround times and letting to a minimum legal standard only. - 2.8 Our recently adopted Housing Strategy (2021-25) encompasses many of these requirements setting out specific objectives and targets.
 An important part of this includes the delivery of more affordable homes including growing our Council house stock.
-There will be times that void properties present opportunities to access and develop our land for this purpose whilst also replacing end-of-life (typically concrete pre-fabricated) homes. - 2.12 Mid Devon District Council, of which MDH is part has also set an ambitious target to be net zero carbon by 2030.
+There will be times that void properties present opportunities to access and develop our land for this purpose whilst also replacing end-of-life (typically concrete pre-fabricated) homes. - 2.9 Mid Devon District Council, of which MDH is part has also set an ambitious target to be net zero carbon by 2030.
 As the biggest contributor carbon emissions, MDH, either through its direct actions or activities or those of our tents, has a key role in the decarbonisation of our stock through major planned retrofit and refurbishment works.